MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-table-formatting.md

 ### Format by color name

-The following data table has a color associated with each state.
+The following table has a color associated with each state.

 ![State table with color names](media/desktop-conditional-table-formatting/conditional-table-formatting_01.png)